 I first came across these Pretzel Broomsticks over on The Kitchen Life of a Navy Wife and they are such an exciting treat for Halloween.
 I especially love how they come together relatively easily with only three ingredients.

-I also wanted to share some of the crafts we put together this year for anyone looking for ideas:
+Along with the Pretzel Broomsticks, I also wanted to share some of the crafts we put together this year for anyone looking for ideas:

 These broomsticks are fairly easy to assemble.
 The biggest trick is carefully adding the hole for the pretzel.
 You want it large enough to fit the pretzel or the cheese will tear when you twist it in.

 Adapted from The Kitchen Life of a Navy Wife

-3 string cheese sticks
+- 3 string cheese sticks

-9 thin pretzel sticks
+- 9 thin pretzel sticks

-In one side of the cheese piece, use one blade of the scissors to gently make a hole the size of the pretzel, about 1/4 inch deep.
-Gently twist in the pretzel, being careful not to tear the cheese.
+- In one side of the cheese piece, use one blade of the scissors or a small knife to gently make a hole the size of the pretzel, about 1/4 inch (6 millimeters) deep.

-Tie a chive leaf around the top, side towards the pretzel, of the cheese.
+- Tie a chive leaf around the top, side towards the pretzel, of the cheese.
 Double tie if desired.
 Cut off the excess.

-Serve immediately or refrigerate for up to a day.
+- Serve immediately or refrigerate for up to a day.